xebia-functional/macroid/macroid-docs/guide/Tweaks.md

 Some extra tweaks are included in the `macroid.contrib` package.
 You can always find them in the [scaladoc](../api/macroid/contrib/package.html).

+*Please feel free to file a pull request with any extra tweaks you find useful.
+The naming strategy can be observed below.*

 A quick rundown:

 * `LpTweaks`